brycejech/Content-Security-Policy/docs/index.md

 report-uri                | URL to which the browser will send CSP report violations style-src                 | Restricts origins from which stylesheets may be loaded upgrade-insecure-requests | Instructs browsers to re-write URLs from http to https (useful for legacy sites with a lot of URLs that need to be re-written).

+## Leveraging CSP to Defend Against XSS Attacks

+HTML `style` attributes as well as `<style>` tags are considered inline styles and will not be evaluated unless the `style-src: 'unsafe-inline'` directive is specified.

+HTML `onclick`, `onhover`, `onload`, `onerror` and similar attributes as well as `<script>` tags are considered inline script and will not be evaluated unless the `script-src: 'unsafe-inline'` directive is specified.

 ## CSP Report-Only Mode